IvoSlegers/Intel-8080-and-Space-Invaders-emulator/README.md

 # Intel 8080 microprocessor and Space Invaders emulator
-A accurate emulator of the Intel 8080 microprocessor.
+An accurate emulator of the Intel 8080 microprocessor.

 This project consists of two parts.

 ### Intel 8080 emulator

-A accurate emulator of the Intel 8080 microprocessor.
+An accurate emulator of the Intel 8080 microprocessor.

 Passes the following four 8080 diagnostic tests:
   * 8080EXM.COM